 It is the policy of the Commonwealth to protect the health of state employees and the public and to provide continuity of services to the citizens of the Commonwealth during times of pandemic illness.

-Under normal circumstances, the leave is taken in four consecutive weeks.
+Under normal circumstances, the leave is taken in two consecutive weeks.
 For the COVID-19 emergency, the leave may be taken intermittently if an employee does not have adequate work or training assignments to work his/her full schedule.
 For example, an employee works in the Student Health Center and the center is closed due to students not being on campus.
 The employee usually works 40 hours per week, but currently only has 30 hours of work and training assignments available.
 The employee may use 10 hours of Public Health Emergency Leave per week in order to reach the employee’s normal 40 hours.

 For W&M staff and faculty, this leave may be used in the following situations: to cover periods of self-quarantine due to a potential COVID-19 exposure when the person is not able to work remotely; when an employee’s office is closed and there is not appropriate work for the employee to perform remotely or through other alternative means; to care for himself/herself when sick with a diagnosed case of COVID-19; or to care for an immediate family member (as defined by policy) when that person is sick with a diagnosed case of COVID-19.
 In addition, W&M staff and faculty may use 24 hours of Public Health Emergency Leave to care for a child (under 18 years of age) whose school or child care provider is closed or unavailable for reasons related to COVID-19; and to make alternative child and/or elder care arrangements.